junxit/us-congress-bills-111/metadata.md

 - 2010-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7465-7466)
 - 2010-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7465-7466)
 - 2010-11-16 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-11-17 — Received in the Senate.
+- 2010-12-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.